EliudBaraka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((`echo $PATH | grep -o ":/" | wc -l`+ 1)) - a script that counts the number of directories in the PATH.

+printenv - a script that lists environment variables.